dushanka-dev/fitness-buddy/README.md

 * Once user is subscribed to the list, they will receive weekly newsletter and exercising tips sent directly to their email address.

+* User gets an alert when form is submitted successfully.

 ## BMI Calclulator

 ![BMI Calclulator](readme-files/screenshots/bmi-calculator.png)